Phongsaly province: Geography

 Phongsaly province covers an area of 16270 km2, out of which 77% has forest cover.
 The province borders China to the north and west, Vietnam to the east, Luang Prabang province to the south, and Oudomxai province to the southwest.
-It is located high in the mountains, approximately 450–1800 m above sea level.
+It is located in the mountains, approximately 450–1800 m above sea level.
 The highest mountain in the province is Phou Doychy with an elevation of 1842 m.
 The Phou Fa hill, at 1625 m, is near the capital city and has road access to the top from where vistas of the city are visible.
-The top of the mountain is also approached by 431 steps.
-Because of economic commerce with China, large portions of the province have been deforested.
+The top of the mountain is approached by 431 steps.
+Because of economic commerce with China, portions of the province have been deforested.

-Phongsaly is characterized by a relatively cool climate.
 Weather in the province is described as "four seasons in a single day" with cold mornings and evenings, humidity during the day, and rains in the afternoon, which has created lush green forests.

 Protected areas

-Large areas of the province's forests in Phou Den Din NBCA have plentiful wildlife but no human habitation.
+Areas of the province's forests in Phou Den Din NBCA have no human habitation.

 The 126,880 hectare Phou Dendin Important Bird Area (IBA) is located within the 222,000 hectare Phou Den Din NBCA.
 The IBA altitude varies between 500–1900 m above sea level.
 Topographical elements include the Nam Ou River and its catchment, the area at the confluence of the Nam Khang River, mountainous terrain, and slopes.
 The habitat is characterized by unbroken dry evergreen forest and inland wetlands.
-Notable avifauna includes Blyth's kingfisher (Alcedo hercules), brown dipper (Cinclus pallasii), brown hornbill (Anorrhinus tickelli), crested kingfisher (Megaceryle lugubris), great hornbill (Buceros bicornis), lesser fish eagle (Ichthyophaga humilis), and rufous-necked hornbill (Aceros nipalensis).
+Avifauna includes Blyth's kingfisher (Alcedo hercules), brown dipper (Cinclus pallasii), brown hornbill (Anorrhinus tickelli), crested kingfisher (Megaceryle lugubris), great hornbill (Buceros bicornis), lesser fish eagle (Ichthyophaga humilis), and rufous-necked hornbill (Aceros nipalensis).